• Skip to primary navigation

 The chocolate: chocolate chips vs grated chocolate

-For this recipe, I tested two types of chocolate: whole chocolate chips versus dark chocolate that was grated into shards in the food processor.
+For this recipe, I tested two types of chocolate: whole chocolate chips versus dark chocolate, which was grated into shards in the food processor.
 The cookies were made from the same batch, split in half prior to adding the chocolate:

 • to half the dough, I added dark chocolate chips